-“To diagnose lactose intolerance by a DNA test, the kit tests actually take advantage of population statistics,” says Dr. Mark Corkins, chief of pediatric gastroenterology at the University of Tennessee Health Science Center.
+“To diagnose lactose intolerance by a DNA test, the kit tests actually take advantage of population statistics,” says Dr. Mark Corkins, spokesperson for the American Gastroenterological Association.
 “For instance, in Asian populations where there is not much dairy husbandry, the rate of lactose intolerance is 90%.
 [They] look for certain traits in the DNA pattern, and like the ones predicting your ancestry, they also ‘predict’ that you are likely to be lactose intolerant.”

 If a test shows you’re lactose intolerant, tweak the dairy you eat, rather than avoiding it altogether, suggests Corkins.“We are now in an era when dairy products treated to deal with the lactose issue are widely available,” Corkins says.
 “Dairy products [contain] high levels of nutrients like calcium, phosphorus, vitamin D, plus lots of electrolytes, like potassium.”

 “People with celiac disease (who cannot digest gluten) carry one or both of the HLA DQ2 and DQ8 genes, but so does about 30% of the general population,” says Marilyn Geller, CEO of the Celiac Disease Foundation.“Carrying one or both genes does not mean you will ever develop celiac disease.
 What it does mean is that your risk of developing celiac disease is 3%, instead of the general population risk of 1%.”